Znunu/otp/README.md

   -s, --secure          prevent key from being re-used
   ```
 # keygen
 The key is merely a file with random bytes.
 You use the keygen script to generate one.
-It uses the python built-in secrets module as DRBG.
+It uses the python os.urandom() function for the random bytes.
 ```console
 usage: keygen.py [-h] size {kb,mb,gb,tb} path